Technology transfer in export controls: what you need to know

 Beyond goods classification, a differentiated approach based on the legal principles of the EU Dual-Use Regulation is indispensable for assessing the various issues that technology raises.
 Companies that approach technology transfer in this way will be surprised at one point or another to discover that technology transfer can also be managed with compliance through appropriate internal organizational measures.

 AEB's Trade Compliance Management software solutions make it possible to automate and seamlessly document all export control steps, greatly minimizing the risk of criminal violations of foreign trade laws and regulations.
-Including screening your business partners, running export control checks across jurisdictions, and managing licences.
+Including screening your business partners, running export control checks across jurisdictions, managing licences, and keeping tabs on risks across your organization.